zmitchell/tinkering.xyz/content/optimization-story.md

     self
 }
 ```
-This is a good idea because the data structures for dimensions and strides are small and quickly modified, whereas copying the contents of the array into a new array in a different order is comparitively much slower.
+This is a good idea because the data structures for dimensions and strides are small and quickly modified.
+Copying the contents of the array into a new array in a different order is much slower.
 In order to actually transpose the data in the buffer you have to do this:
 ```rust
 let transposed = my_arr
     .reversed_axes()